wenzel-lab/IncuTEC/my-new-page.md

 ## Gluing and sealing walls {pagestep}

-Position the plates accordingly, ensuring a 90° angle between them.Using the syringe, inject the adhesive liquid between the plates you want to join, waiting for it to bond before moving on to the next plate.
-Once all the plates are bonded, use a rod to add the previously diluted acrylic to each of the joints.
+Position the plates accordingly, ensuring a 90° angle between them.
+Using the [syringe]{qty:1, cat:tool}, inject the [acrylic adhesive liquid]{qty:some, cat:tool} between the plates you want to join, waiting for it to bond before moving on to the next plate.
+Once all the plates are bonded, use a [rod][glass rod]{qty:1, cat:tool} to add the previously diluted acrylic to each of the joints.
 Ensure that the mixture covers each section of the joints to prevent leaks.

 ![](images/AssemblyImages/p01.jpg)
 ![](images/AssemblyImages/p02.jpg)